jonathanclare/astrosat-notes-app/NOTES.md

 Installed moment for date manipulation.

 // TODO
 refactor css
 add sass
-Notes Page should be refactored in to a view page and an edit page
+Notes Page might be better refactored in to a view page and an edit page formatting of text coming out of text area